kendevco/discordant/README.md

 ## 🙏 Acknowledgments

-This project was originally inspired by the excellent teaching content from [Code with Antonio](https://www.youtube.com/@codewithantonio), then reimagined for enterprise-grade conversational automation.
+This project was originally inspired by the excellent teaching content from [Code with Antonio](https://www.youtube.com/@codewithantonio), then reimagined for enterprise-grade conversational automation with async workflow processing and voice AI integration.